andrey-shavelev/Juice/README.md

 ```

 FreshJuice, Orange and Apple are components, while Juice and Fruit are services that they provide.
-When you resolve Juice from child container Apple gets injected as Fruit, however, when resolved from parent container, Juice receives Orange for its dependency.
+When you resolve Juice from child container Apple is by injected as Fruit, however, when resolved from parent container, Juice receives Orange for its dependency.
 Orange could also be resolved by its own type from child container.

 #### The Injectable Protocol